-It's a huge saving, but converting the drain was only Stage One in a grander plan that aims to reduce Simon's mains water consumption to virtually nothing.
+It's a huge saving, but converting the drain was only Stage 1 in a grander plan that aims to reduce Simon's mains water consumption to virtually nothing.

-The next two stages in the plan, which Simon has developed in conjunction with a Dairy Officer, focus on turning the water sitting in Simon's effluent pond into a resource.
+The next two stages in the plan — which Simon has developed in conjunction with a dairy officer — focussed on turning the water sitting in Simon's effluent pond into a resource.

-Stage Three involves using the nutrient-rich water in the effluent ponds to irrigate the nearby paddocks.
+Stage 3 involves using the nutrient-rich water in the effluent ponds to irrigate the nearby paddocks.
 This will be tackled when time and finances allow.
-"Our end goal is to utilise all our effluent water as fertiliser and to have the drain as our main water source for the stock."
+'Our end goal is to utilise all our effluent water as fertiliser and to have the drain as our main water source for the stock.'

 Finally, Simon plans to install a 260,000-litre rainwater tank to collect water from the dairy shed roof that will be used to wash down the plant and platform.
 Once this is operational, Simon believes that he will only need mains water for emergencies.

 Cutting his reliance on mains water has given Simon the confidence to consider expanding his business in the future.

 He advises other farmers to take a step-by-step approach when developing a water efficiency plan and to think bigger, rather than smaller, when creating or enlarging catchments.
 He also encourages farmers to take the opportunity — as he did — to contribute to community discussions about future strategies for storing and using water.